-Ascites is the medical name for abnormal accumulation of fluid in the abdominal cavity.
-This fluid occupies the space surrounding the lining of the abdomen and its organs like the kidneys, stomach, bowels and spleen (x).
-This fluid buildup results in abdominal swelling that advances over a few weeks, but can also develop in a few days.
+Ascites is the medical name for the abnormal accumulation of fluid in your abdominal cavity.
+This fluid occupies the space surrounding the abdomen’s lining and its organs like the kidneys, stomach, bowels, and spleen. (x) This fluid buildup results in abdominal swelling that advances over a few weeks but can also develop in a few days.

 Why Do People Get Ascites?

-When people suffer from a severe liver disease, ascites and liver damage often occur.
-Some of the causes of liver damage include cirrhosis, hepatitis B or C and alcohol abuse.
-The main cause of ascites is, in fact, liver cirrhosis.
+When you undergo severe liver disease, ascites, and liver damage often occur.
+Some known causes of liver damage include cirrhosis, hepatitis B or C, and alcohol abuse.
+The leading cause of ascites is, in fact, liver cirrhosis.
 Once it occurs, cirrhosis causes a blockage of blood circulation through the liver.
 This blockage causes portal hypertension — an increase in pressure in the portal vein that transports blood from the gut to the liver.
-Once this pressure builds up, it makes it hard for kidneys to get rid of excess salt from the body, which in turn results in fluid buildup in the abdomen, causing ascites (x).
+Once this pressure builds up, it is hard for kidneys to get rid of excess salt from the body, resulting in a fluid buildup in the abdomen, causing ascites. (x)

 Symptoms and Side Effects of Ascites

 Symptoms of ascites may manifest slowly or immediately, depending on the underlying cause of the fluid accumulation.
-Ascites can cause a lot of discomfort as a result of a distended abdomen.
-Individuals suffering from ascites may experience symptoms such as nausea (x), heartburn (x), indigestion (x) and loss of appetite (x).
+Ascites can cause a lot of discomfort because of your distended abdomen.
+Individuals suffering from ascites may experience symptoms such as nausea, (x) heartburn, (x) indigestion, (x) and loss of appetite. (x)

-The pressure exerted on organs located on the abdominal area can also cause a swollen stomach, fatigue, bloating, breathlessness and the need to pass urine often.
-Other symptoms also include swelling of the lower legs and ankles, rapid weight gain and hemorrhoids (x).
+The pressure exerted on organs within the abdominal area can also cause a swollen stomach, fatigue, bloating, breathlessness, and the need to pass urine often.
+Other symptoms include swelling of the lower legs and ankles, rapid weight gain, and hemorrhoids. (x)

 Types of Ascites

-Ascites is split into two types based on the quantity of protein contained in the fluid.
-Another system used in the classification is based on the quantity of albumin found in the ascetic fluid compared to the amount of serum albumin (x, x).
-The two types of ascites are:
+Based on the quantity of protein in the fluid, there are two types of ascites described below.
+Another classification system depends on the amount of albumin (simple water-soluble) found in the ascitic fluid compared to serum albumin (protein generated by the liver.) (x) (x) The two types of ascites are:

 Dangers Associated with Ascites

 A doctor can diagnose ascites by performing a physical exam or questioning a patient about their symptoms.
-The doctor may do some tests to examine the abdomen including:
+The doctor may do some tests to examine the abdomen, (x) including:

-- Ultrasound.
-This is when a doctor uses sound waves to create a picture showing the inside of the abdomen (x).
+The doctor uses sound waves to create a picture showing the inside of the abdomen. (x)

-- X-rays.
-These are important diagnostic imaging tools that help examine the accumulation of fluid in the lungs (x).
+These are crucial diagnostic imaging tools that help examine fluid accumulation in the lungs. (x)

-- MRI scans.
-Radiologists apply Magnetic Resonate Imaging when ultrasounds fail to reveal the cause of ascites (x).
+Radiologists apply Magnetic Resonate Imaging when ultrasounds cannot reveal the cause of ascites. (x)

-- Blood tests.
-Doctors carry out these tests to evaluate the functioning of kidneys and liver (x).
+Doctors carry out these tests to evaluate the functioning of kidneys and liver. (x)

 Causes of Ascites

 People usually contract hepatitis B and C through unprotected sex.
 It is also possible to get it through contact with infected blood.
 A person infected with hepatitis B can develop severe damage to the liver.
 They then develop liver inflammation, which may cause cirrhosis or interfere with blood flow through the organ.
-An estimated 350 million people live with hepatitis B while approximately 3.9 million Americans currently live with hepatitis C. Doctors treat these two diseases with antiviral drug therapies (x).
+About 350 million people live with hepatitis B, while approximately 3.9 million Americans currently live with hepatitis C. Doctors treat these two diseases with antiviral drug therapies. (x)

 Drinking high quantities of alcohol is one of the most common causes of ascites.
-Too much alcohol can result in alcohol-related liver disease.
-It makes the liver become sensitive and swollen.
-Alcohol abuse results in alcohol hepatitis, or inflammation of the liver.
-Some symptoms of alcohol-related liver disease include nausea, fatigue, swollen legs, jaundice and weight loss.
-Once inflammation occurs, there is a likelihood that the liver will not carry out its normal function such as getting rid of toxins from the body.
+Too much alcohol can cause alcohol-related liver disease.
+It makes the liver sensitive and swollen.
+Alcohol abuse causes alcohol hepatitis or inflammation of the liver.
+Some alcohol-related liver disease symptoms include nausea, fatigue, swollen legs, jaundice, and weight loss.
+Once inflammation occurs, there is a likelihood that the liver will not carry out its normal function, such as getting rid of toxins from the body.
 Blood purification will also not take place as it should.
-This then interferes with normal waste excretion from the body, which in turn will cause ascites (x, x).
+This then interferes with normal waste excretion from the body, which will cause ascites. (x) (x)

 Refers to the chronic inflammation of the membrane that surrounds the heart, the pericardium.
 The pericardium loses its elasticity over time and becomes rigid.
 If not treated, it can be life-threatening.
-A rigid pericardium can cause symptoms of heart complication such as heart failure.
-Constrictive pericarditis is a cause of recurrent ascites and refractory ascites (x).
+A rigid pericardium can cause symptoms of heart complications such as heart failure.
+Constrictive pericarditis is a cause of recurrent ascites and refractory ascites. (x)

 Women with advanced ovarian cancer are likely to have ascites.
-One of the reasons why fluid can develop in their abdomen is because once the cancer cells advance to the abdominal wall, they can cause irritation or inflammation, causing fluid buildup (x, x).
+One reason fluid can develop in their abdomen is that once the cancer cells advance to the abdominal wall, they can cause irritation or inflammation, causing fluid buildup. (x) (x)

-People with liver cancer can develop ascites for a number of reasons.
-The cancer cells may spread to the thin membrane that envelops the inner wall of the peritoneum, and then irritate this membrane.
+People with liver cancer can develop ascites for many reasons.
+The cancer cells may spread to the thin membrane that envelops the peritoneum’s inner wall and then irritate this membrane.
 Liver cancer also causes the liver to manufacture less albumin, which may interfere with the body’s fluid balance.

 This type of cancer can cause fluid to build up in the tummy area.
-Due to abnormal behavior from cells, lumps or tumors can form, which can travel through the bloodstream into the lymphatic system and other parts of the body.
+Because of abnormal behavior from cells, lumps or tumors can form, traveling through the bloodstream into the lymphatic system and other parts of the body.

-These can also cause ascites by blocking the lymphatic system, which then interferes with the normal flow of the lymphatic fluid.
-The fluid subsequently collects in the abdominal organs (x).
+These can also cause ascites by blocking the lymphatic system, interfering with the lymphatic fluid’s normal flow.
+The fluid subsequently collects in the abdominal organs. (x)

-Ascites mostly develops with uterine, cervical, ovarian, gastric, pancreatic or any cancer that spreads to the liver.
+Ascites mostly develop with uterine, cervical, ovarian, gastric, pancreatic, or any cancer that spreads to the liver.

 Ascites Remedies and Supplements

-Coconut water is rich in potassium and several other electrolytes that are necessary for the body to stay adequately hydrated (x).
-The water is ideal for relaxing the liver, which reduces the swelling while also purifying the blood.
+Coconut water is rich in potassium and several other electrolytes necessary for the body to stay adequately hydrated. (x) The water is ideal for relaxing the liver, which reduces the swelling while also purifying the blood.
 Coconut water also helps to control body temperature and encourages frequent urination.
-It is best to mix 1 tbsp of coconut powder into water, smoothies and drinks.
+It is best to mix 1 tbsp of coconut powder into water, smoothies, and drinks.

-Consumption of dandelion root notably raises the urinary frequency and quantity in less than five hours of the initial dosage (x).
-People take dandelion root as an herbal diuretic packed with vitamins A, C and K, as well as potassium.
-Dandelion root even helps in the treatment of liver inflammation and congestion (x).
-Moreover, patients can consume dandelion tea or add dandelion stems to their salad.
+Consumption of dandelion root notably raises the urinary frequency and quantity in less than five hours of the initial dosage. (x) People take dandelion root as an herbal diuretic packed with vitamins A, C, and K and potassium.
+Dandelion root even helps in the treatment of liver inflammation and congestion. (x) Patients can consume dandelion tea or add dandelion stems to their salad.